clunion/shardoverse/README.md

 ------------------
 ## Install Rust
-If not already done, add a Variable named 'HOME' to the Windows Users Environmentvariables:
+If not already done, add a Variable named 'HOME' to the Windows users environment variables:

     HOME=C:\<your own homedir>

 This directory is the location from which all the dot-files will be read when the shell is started, in Windows notation.
 (one description of how to do this can be seen here: [`environment-variables-windows-10`](https://www.techjunkie.com/environment-variables-windows-10/) )

-Add the location of the Mingw64 binaries to the Windows Users Environmentvariables PATH, also in Windows notation:
+Add the location of the Mingw64 binaries to the Windows users environment variables PATH, also in Windows notation:

     PATH=C:\msys64\mingw64\bin